My son is almost 26 now. He used to be kind of small, but he started working out and bulked up quite impressively. Oh, and I work out too.

 Even though that can’t be the reality for everyone doesn’t change the fact it is still the ideal.

 Sorry, but we are all not merely generic Mr & Mrs Potato Heads with interchangeable parts.
-Men’s brains function differently than women’s do (and yes, ladies, they do actually function on occasion).
+Science tells us men’s brains function differently than women’s do (and yes, ladies, they do actually function on occasion).
 The way we approach relationships is different than women.
 Just ask our kids.
 When we are hurt or experience failure, our response is often in sharp contrast to that of most women.
 And check out the contrast in suicide rates as well.

 Right now, we have a 6-year-old foster boy living with us in our home.
 He has been separated from his family for his safety.
 Though he has never really known his father, the mom and grandmother have always been there.
 His life is uncertain, and he exhibits a frustrated anger at times stemming from the chaos in his life.